alibaba/xquic/docs/API.md

 Multiple DATA frames can be sent on a h3 request stream, application will be notified multiple times whenever a DATA frame is received and decoded.

-xquic will fill the input recv_buf until all the data was copied or all the capacity of recv_buf is used, with returned value as the copied size.
+xquic will fill the input recv_buf until all the data are copied or all the capacity of recv_buf is used, with the copied size as return value.

 #### xqc_h3_get_conn_user_data_by_request